 accessibility, svg, images

-how-tos, assistive-tech, documentation, user-experience
+how-tos, assistive-tech, documentation, user-experience, accessibility

-Standards for Writing Accessibly (and/ali)17
+Standards for Writing Accessibly (and/ali)25

 writing, content, conventions, accessibility, user-experience, colors, icons